This Vegan Ranch Dressing is about to become your new best friend.

 It’s also relatively wholesome for mayo, containing no preservatives or additives and very little saturated fat.
 Many non-vegan folks even like Vegenaise better than regular mayo!

-I also like Sir Kensington’s vegan mayo and Just Mayo, though I think the latter may have been recently discontinued.
+I also like Sir Kensington’s vegan mayo as a third alternative.
 Whichever brand of vegan mayo you use, be sure that you don’t mind the taste of it before using it.

 If you’re soy-free or are looking for a more wholesome option to vegan mayo, check out the FAQ below.